griffithlab/rnabio.org/_posts/0003-03-02-Differential_Expression-edgeR.md

 quit(save="no")
 ```

-Once you have run the edgeR tutorial, compare the sigDE genes to those saved earlier from cuffdiff:
+Once you have run the edgeR tutorial, compare the sigDE genes to those saved earlier from ballgown:
 ```bash
 cat $RNA_HOME/de/ballgown/ref_only/DE_genes.txt
 cat $RNA_HOME/de/htseq_counts/DE_genes.txt